godotengine/godot-docs/classes/class_packedfloat32array.rst

 |void| **remove_at**\ (\ index\: :ref:`int<class_int>`\ ) :ref:`🔗<class_PackedFloat32Array_method_remove_at>`

 Removes an element from the array by index.
+If ``index`` is out-of-bounds or negative, this method fails.

 .. rst-class:: classref-item-separator